 Other things to keep in mind

 - Be sure you are not coming off as condescending or overly aggressive.
-Be supportive not superior.
+Be supportive, not superior.

 - Completely avoid saying the following phrases: “If I were you…”; “You always…”; and Everyone has mentioned/noticed that…”

-When looking for examples of leaders that give great constructive feedback, you don’t need to look far; just look at the great leaders you have had in your career.
-Focus on what worked well with their approach.
+When looking for examples of leaders that give great constructive feedback, you don’t need to look far.
+Look at the great leaders you have had in your career.
+Then, focus on what worked well with their approach.